Country comparison: Daily new cases per million

 Establishments are coming up with innovative ways to keep customers safe

 While mask-wearing has become a controversial and almost political issue in some parts of the world, it is already culturally-engrained in Japan.
 During flu-season, but also year-round, people often wear masks to try to prevent one's own germs or sickness from spreading in public places.
 This is seen as particularly important in Japan's densely-populated cities.
 Aside from health reasons, people also regularly wear masks as a defence against dust and pollen, to cover up blemishes or the fact they are not wearing make-up, and even to make the wearer's face appear smaller!
 Therefore, while mask-wearing has become a hot topic in other parts of the world, they have undoubtedly become the societal norm since the spread of coronavirus, and many commentators have argued this has helped keep Japan's infection rate low.
 From our own observations on the ground, it seems at least 90% of people are wearing masks whenever they are outside.
+They are required for entering most private shops and businesses, and taxi drivers can now refuse customers not wearing masks.

 We loved reading this article by Nikkei Style (Japanese only) that describes the widespread use of masks from as early as the Meiji period (1868-1912), and as a fashion accessory in later years.
 The spread of coronavirus has given masks an even greater role in Japanese society and there have been all kinds of iterations, from breathable summer masks by popular fashion brand Uniqlo, to masks designed by kimono makers and famous artists such as Takashi Murakami.
 Even shinkansen (bullet train) masks have been created!